AlikornSause/Notes-on-QIN-F21-PRO/README.md

 ```

 #### Be Careful When Removing!
-Most of this is useless and can be removed with the device still booting **EXCEPT FOR THE WEATHER APP!**
+Most of this is useless and can be removed with the device still booting **EXCEPT FOR THE WEATHER APP!**\
-This <ins>wasn't tested by me</ins>, but people reported the phone **entering a bootloop** after removing the weather app!
+When you remove the weather app, after rebooting your phone will fail to run SystemUI, essentially\
+making it a brick and you'll need to install a backup.
+Don't remove the weather app!

 ---